Best daily deals

 Touch controls are customizable via Sony’s Headphone Connect app.

 Under the hood, the earbuds use a dual-microphone array to combat external noise.
 This updated system is far more effective than the company’s WF-SP800N noise canceling earbuds, but that isn’t saying much.
-The WF-1000XM3 also features a QN1e processer.
+The WF-1000XM3 also features a QN1e processor.
 This facilitates 24-bit audio signal processing while acting as a DAC.
 Sony claims this also improves energy efficiency, meaning you get to enjoy extended listening times.

 A picture of the Sony WF-1000XM3 earbuds in the palm of a left hand with a beige book and leather watch on a table in the background.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 While the charging case’s design is classy, it’s also stocky.
 Like many competitors’ charging cases, Sony’s features a magnetic interior that secures the earbuds onto the charging pins.
 The case itself doesn’t require much effort to open.
-Certainly newer manufacturer offerings scale back the size in comparison.
+Certainly, newer manufacturer offerings scale back the size in comparison.

 How do you control the Sony WF-1000XM3?